moulydharanvallal-del/mini-scheduler-app/README.md

 ---

+---

+## 👤 Author

+**Moulydharan Vallal**
+Industrial Engineering Practitioner

+🍴 Feel free to fork, use, and build upon this for any purpose.

+---

 **Define** your system → **Understand** the constraints → **Optimize** the flow

 🌐 Open • 📖 Educational • 🧪 Exploratory